 Qualitative methods that UX researchers might employ include interviews with target groups, and ethnographic field studies.
 This type of information gathering reveals why users want what they want, or do what they do.
 Quantitative methods on the other hand, rely on more formal practises like surveys.
 They reveal patterns, and they are employed to identify what users are actually doing.
 In addition to qualitative and quantitative methods, UX researchers use attitudinal and behavioural approaches.
 While an attitudinal approach entails recording what a user says, behavioural approaches involve looking at how a user behaves through observation.
 Erin Sanders, from the Research Learning Spiral, described five steps to conducting UX research.

-These include setting objectives to identify the knowledge that designers want to collect and grasp, and creating hypotheses.
-Researchers then have to select the appropriate methods to achieve their objectives, and initiate their information gathering process.
-Lastly, a UX researcher needs to synthesise the information they have gathered, confirm whether or not their hypothesis is correct or not, and fit the results of the study into the wider picture of customer data.
+These include setting objectives to identify the knowledge that designers want to collect and grasp and creating hypotheses.
+Researchers then have to select the appropriate methods to achieve their objectives and initiate their information-gathering process.
+Lastly, UX researcher needs to synthesise the information they have gathered, confirm whether or not their hypothesis is correct or not, and fit the results of the study into the wider picture of customer data.
 Following a formal, standardised procedure like this is important for guaranteeing the validity, reliability and accuracy of user experience research.

 While there is no universal definition of UX, there is general agreement that UX encompasses all aspects of User Experience.
 The goal of all UX design is to create a memorable and personal experience for the user throughout their interaction with the product.
 When designing a product, UX designers need to ask themselves why the customer values the product, what purpose do they need or want it for, and how can design be enhanced to provide an impressive user experience.
 Designers also need to take the seven key principles of UX design into account to ensure the quality of their product.